⬇️ Table of Contents

 Step 1 Making The Texas Bolognese Sauce

 - This sauce only gets better in the refrigerator, I like making the sauce a few days in advance.

 Preparing The Mushrooms

 - Add butter to a large skillet over medium heat, then add the mushrooms.
 But only add half of them at this point.
 Add a small pinch of salt and dried thyme at this time.
 Cook until they have shrunk in size and caramelized, then add the second half and cook them alongside the cooked mushrooms.
-This ensures the mushrooms get caramelized for maximum flavor.
-Otherwise, there would be too much mushroom in the skillet and likey just steam.
+Ensuring the mushrooms get caramelized for maximum flavor.
+Otherwise, there would be too many mushrooms.

-- After a few minutes and the red wine has cooked into the bolognese sauceTSA: Taste - Season - AdjustDoes it need more tomato paste?
-Salt?Then there you go.
+- After a few minutes, the red wine has cooked into the bolognese sauceTSA: Taste - Season - Adjust.
+Does it need more tomato paste?
+Salt?
+Does the color look good?
+Add in more tomato paste for a deeper color.
+Cook until the flavor has come together.
+About 15 minutes on low.
+Longer if you like.
+Then, there you go.
 You have Texas Bolognese Sauce

 - Using a large pot, add the 8 cups of whole milk, plus the 2 cups of heavy cream.
 Plus the 2 teaspoons of salt.